BTCPrivateClassic/BTCPrivateClassic/README.md

 - BTCP is inactive for more than 3 years and its unclear if it ever will be set live again.
 - Status developmentproces is unclear (for the community its a blackbox whats really happening).

-What will happen if BTCP comes alive before BTCPrivate Classic is set live?
+What will happen if BTCP is set live before BTCPrivate Classic?
 ---------------------------------------------------------------------------
 - BTCPrivate Classic development will be stopped